ansys/scade-design-rules/doc/source/rules/modelling/initialization_of_arrays.rst

-.. index:: single: Initialization Of Arrays
+.. index:: single: Initialization of arrays

-Initialization Of Arrays
+Initialization of arrays
 ========================

 .. rule::